JayantiRastogi/AeoFit-Case-Study/README.md

 Approach:

 I conducted an Exploratory Data Analysis (EDA) on the Aerofit treadmill customer dataset.
 My goal was to identify customer profiles for each treadmill type.
-I achieved this by analyzing characteristics like age, income, and usage patterns.
-Through visualizations and descriptive statistics, I segmented customers based on their preferences and potential purchase behavior.
+I achieved this by analyzing characteristics like age, income, education and usage patterns.
+Through visualizations and descriptive statistics, I segmented customers based on their preferences and predict potential purchase behavior.
 This information can be used by Aerofit to provide better product recommendations and improve customer targeting.